-Feeling stressed can cause unhealthy food choices, which end up increasing stress on the body.
+Feeling stressed can cause unhealthy food and diet choices, which ends up increasing stress on the body.
 An influx of stress can cause food cravings, especially during the night whilst in bed.
 These cravings make it even more difficult to fall back asleep again without eating some food first.

 Poor dietary regulation can cause a drop in blood sugar levels, as well as low production of melatonin.
-Both of these things also make it very difficult to maintain a regular and stable sleeping pattern, and may also stunt weight loss.
+Both of these things also make it very difficult to maintain a regular and stable sleeping pattern, and may also stunt weight loss (increasing body weight).

 In this blog post, we explain how eating oatmeal before bed can level out your anxiety levels, regulate your blood sugar levels, and encourage the production rate of melatonin, to achieve a good night's sleep.
 By eating oatmeal as your new bedtime snack, you can wean off sleeping pills for naturally improved sleep quality.